tanmaykatke21/iCane_HopHacks_2026/README.md

 ## Team

-Built at HopHacks Fall 2026 at Johns Hopkins University by Tanmay, Abhishek, Yakshil, and Abigail.
+Built at HopHacks Fall 2026 at Johns Hopkins University by Tanmay Katke, Abhishek Thakkar, Yakshil Patel, and Abigail Chen.